bbalkaransingh23888/portfolio-version-2/README.md

 1)	Interactive Buttons to navigate the page
 2)	Display adaptation for different screen sizes (mobile, tablet, and desktop views); Hamburger menu for the mobile display
 3)	‘About Me’, ‘Projects’, ‘Contact’, and ‘Sites’ section in addition to brief introduction page
-4)	Program the HTML to be loaded in via the DOM??
+4)	Program the HTML to be loaded in via the DOM (jQuery)
 5)	Flexbox and Grid for CSS
 6)	‘About Me’ includes info. about who I am, work I’ve done, background, hobbies, etc.
 7)	‘Projects’ section includes links to the projects as well as a small preview window thing…whatever that’s called